NOAA-GFDL/FRE-NCtools/README.md

 ### Other Tools
+There are several tools that have parallel versions and can overcome memory and cpu constrains of the serial conterpart.
+E.g. fregrid_parallel is used to generate remapping weights for high resolution grids (for further information, see the "extreme fregrid" document).
 The [Ocean Model Grid Generator](https://github.com/NOAA-GFDL/ocean_model_grid_generator) can be copied or cloned from its GFDL homepage.

 ### User Documentation